 A family that does not meet the eligibility criteria discussed in Parts I and II, must be denied assistance.
-In addition, HUD requires or permits the CCHA to deny assistance based on certain types of current or past behaviors of family members.
+In this section we will discuss other situations and circumstances in which denial of assistance is mandatory for the CCHA, and those in which denial of assistance is optional for the CCHA.